sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dawn-arrays-objects/README.md

 ### Other Array Methods

 Check out Mozilla Developer Network's <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array" target="_blank">Array documentation</a> for more information on arrays.
 In particular, all of the methods listed in the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Array_instances" target="_blank">Array instances</a> section are available to use with JavaScript arrays.
+Commonly used ones include `indexOf`, `sort`, and `join`.